 To even try to make a short Madrid itinerary is frustrating.
 It’s a big city, with many attractions, and hundreds of restaurants and bars that deserve a visit.

-But even though it’s pretty much impossible to create a comprehensive Madrid itinerary that you can cover in a few days, I’m going to pretend I (and you) are rocks that skip across the surface hitting the high points, then leave it to you to come back when you have more time and dive deeper under the surface.
+But even though it’s pretty much impossible to create a comprehensive Madrid restaurant plan that you can cover in a few days, I’m going to pretend I (and you) are rocks that skip across the surface hitting the high points, then leave it to you to come back when you have more time and dive deeper under the surface.

 First, the usual way to get to Madrid, via air from the United States, will probably land you early or mid-morning.
 If you’ve done the smart thing and slept on the plane, you’re ready to tackle the city right away.

 You can take a siesta after lunch, as a real Spaniard, so go ahead and make the most of the morning.